Will the coronavirus accelerate economic reform?

 The global pandemic is the most recent example of the “metacrisis” that has been brewing for years.
 Its other manifestations include the culmination of environmental issues, an increase in inequality, crises in the financial systems, an increase in lifestyle diseases and mental health issues, the rise of populist leaders, extremist movements and terrorism, problems of representative democracy and siloed public government and international institutions becoming stagnant.

 All of the manifestations of the metacrisis reflect a “governance crisis” caused by people’s old mindsets and operating models and society’s traditional institutions and structures no longer being sufficient to manage the increasingly specialist and complex day-to-day lives, economy and society.
 Scholars talk about a “complexity gap” that has emerged in the human mind and society (Kegan and Lahey 2009; Casti 2012).
 The development of the economy and society cannot be sustainable before this gap is closed.
 This requires adapting the operating models and structures of the economy and society and people’s skills and views of the world to an increasingly complex and uncertain world.
 This also requires a critical review of the current economic model.
-We discussed the metacrisis, complexity gap and Resilience The ability of people and communities to function in changing circumstances, face up to disturbances and crises, and recover from them.
-For example, the capability of society to recover from war and the ability of nature to return the balance of ecosystems. of society in more detail in a previous article in the series.
+We discussed the metacrisis, complexity gap and resilience of society in more detail in a previous article in the series.

 The need for reforming the economic system was already being discussed around the world before the coronavirus crisis (for example, Financial Times and the World Economic Forum 2019).
 In fact, Sitra’s most recent megatrend update emphasises the growing pressure on the economy to change, particularly as a result of increasing inequality and the ecological sustainability crisis.
 There has been increasing mutual understanding of the need for rethinking the economy, but the insights into the extent of the reform have varied.